 1) Explain the importance of policy evaluation using academic concepts.

-2) Identify different types of existing evaluations and select appropriate evaluation methodologies for other policies and programs.
+2) Identify different types of existing evaluations and develop appropriate evaluation methodologies for specific policies and programs.

 3) Understand the main goals and actors involved in policy evaluation, based on examples from the European Union and the Netherlands.